Everything truck drivers should know about Daylight Saving Time

-Regardless of springing forward or falling back, you still have to adhere to the Department of Transportation (DOT) Federal Motor Carrier Safety Administration (FMCSA) Hours of Service (HOS) regulations for how many hours a truck driver can drive.
+Regardless of springing forward or falling back, drivers still need to adhere to the Department of Transportation (DOT) Federal Motor Carrier Safety Administration (FMCSA) Hours of Service (HOS) regulations for how many hours a truck driver can drive.

-E-log DST examples:
+Other E-log DST examples:

-Examples of how Daylight Saving Time can impact different devices:
+How Daylight Saving Time can impact devices:

 How can truck drivers stay safe during Daylight Saving Time?

-It’s just one hour, but it’s still important to plan accordingly!
+It’s just one hour, but it’s still important to plan accordingly.
 Drive safe!

 Schneider Guy loves the "Big Orange."
 He's passionate about the trucking industry and connecting people to rewarding careers within it.
 He's been the eyes and ears of our company since our founding in 1935, and he's excited to interact with prospective and current Schneider associates through "A Slice of Orange."